Affiliated Faculty

 Lecturer I

-Originally from Juarez/El Paso, Zavala received her Ph.D. in Curriculum and Instruction at Texas Tech University, specializing in Language, Diversity, and Literacy Studies with a concentration in Bilingual Education, ESL.
-In addition, she earned a Women's and Gender Studies Certificate.
-Her research relates to the intersection of language, teaching and learning, diversity and multiculturalism, equity and social justice.
-As a spiritual activist and scholar, she incorporates pedagogies of transformation fostering critical thinking, reflecting identity perspectives, sociocultural context, and critical consciousness.
-She is a lecturer at the College of Education and Integration P-16 and teaches Intercultural Context, Bilingual and Literacy courses.
-She has experience teaching in higher education, K-12 public and private schools, and community settings courses in Spanish, Women's, and Gender courses and Teaching Preparation.
+Originally from Juarez/El Paso, Zavala received her Ph.D. in Curriculum and Instruction at Texas Tech University, specializing in Language, Diversity, and Literacy Studies with a concentration in Bilingual Education/ESL.
+In addition, she earned a Women's and Gender Studies Certificate, and her research relates the intersection of language, teaching and learning, diversity and multiculturalism.
+As a spiritual activist and scholar, she incorporates transformation pedagogies, critical consciousness, and identity perspectives in the sociocultural context.
+Dr. Zavala is a lecturer at the College of Education and Integration P-16 and teaches Intercultural Context, Bilingual, and Literacy courses.
+She has experience teaching in higher education, K-12 public and private schools, and in community settings courses in Bilingual Teaching Preparation, Spanish for Heritage Speakers, Spanish as a Second Language, and Women's and Gender Studies.

 Department of History